 The Workgroup Report is divided into 2 parts.
-Part I is the overarching Workgroup Report containing all the key material relating to Modification 0621 and the 10 Alternative Modifications (0621A, 0621B, 0621C, 0621D, 0621E, 0621F, 0621H, 0621J, 0621K and 0621L).
+Part I is the overarching Workgroup Report containing all the key material relating to Modification 0621 and the ten Alternative Modifications (0621A, 0621B, 0621C, 0621D, 0621E, 0621F, 0621H, 0621J, 0621K and 0621L).
 The content for this section comprises the following:

-How to use the report, including navigation
+How to use the report, including navigation;

-Comparison Table – an at a glance comparison of the key elements of Modification 0621 and the alternative Modifications
+Comparison Tables – an ‘at a glance’ comparison of the key elements of Modification 0621 and the alternative Modifications ;

-Key Issues – provides Workgroup analysis and views of the key regime changes and differences in the proposed approaches
+Key Issues – provides Workgroup analysis and views of the key regime changes and differences in the proposed approaches;

-Relevant Objectives – contains the Workgroup assessment on how the Modifications better facilitate the objectives
+Relevant Objectives – contains the Workgroup assessment on how the Modifications better facilitate the objectives;

 Workgroup Conclusions and Recommendations.